jkhauth/draft-board/README.md

 # draft-board
-A react native application to track your draft board for the your future fantasy draft.
+A react native application to track your draft board for your future fantasy draft.